Dev-hunt/StatsProject/README.md

-# Regulation Of Mobile Usage App
+<h1 align="center"> Regulation Of Mobile Usage App  👋 </h1>

+<h2> Problem Statment:  <br>
-Problem Statment: Regulation of mobile Usage, especially focused on Social media addiction that immensely harm the youth and upcoming Generation.
+  Regulation of mobile Usage, especially focused on Social media addiction that immensely harm the youth and upcoming Generation.</h2>

 Our objective is to design such an application using which one can reduce his/her addiction of using mobile.
 Nowadays, and especially after covid , the screen time of a person has been increased from 9% to 60%.